 Wellforce announces migration of the health system’s digital healthcare ecosystem to AWS

-Wellforce is migrating its entire digital healthcare ecosystem to create a digital platform on Amazon Web Services (AWS).
+Wellforce (now Tufts Medicine) is migrating its entire digital healthcare ecosystem to create a digital platform on Amazon Web Services (AWS).
 This platform consists of the infrastructure for Epic, as well as a complex integration of more than 300 supporting healthcare and business applications.
 Today, 800 people within the system involved in the build, preparation, and coding of the system have access to the full ecosystem.
 Wellforce’s goal is to go live on two clinical systems this September and launch fully in spring 2022.

 Once live, Wellforce is expected to be the largest organization to run the entirety of their Epic infrastructure on the cloud.
 Migrating away from an outdated, non-interoperable system of individual servers increases opportunities to scale and use artificial intelligence (AI) and other platforms to enhance the access and delivery of care.
 Having Wellforce’s entire ecosystem in the cloud also provides a redundant environment and increases access as well as opportunities for collaboration, research, and education.